BS-Laboratory/SIRE506/02-Assignment.md

 2. Practice performing exploratory data analysis, and writing a descriptive statistics report.

 ## Instruction
-Base on the Titanic Testing Dataset on Kaggle: https://www.kaggle.com/c/titanic.
+Base on the Titanic Dataset on Kaggle: https://www.kaggle.com/c/titanic.
 Use [`training dataset`](https://www.kaggle.com/c/titanic/data).Perform an exploratory data analysis on available factors that might determine the survival of the titanic passengers.
 Write on Medium, and create the R project sourcecode repository on Github.

 1. Create a table of descriptive statistics of the dataset.
 2. Write a paragraph describing the above table 1.